Naomi-github/bank-tech-test/README.md

 ***
 ### Edge cases to consider / improvements
-**empty string added to deposit / withdrawal **withdrawal larger than balanace
++empty string added to deposit / withdrawal+withdrawal larger than balanace +date entered but no deposit / withdrawal
-**date entered but no deposit / withdrawal
++date not entered with deposit / withdrawal
-**date not entered with deposit / withdrawal **decimals are hard coded - need to be part of  balance so they can be changed
++decimals are hard coded - need to be part of  balance so they can be changed
 ***